Aioewa/Aioewa/ideas/checklist.md

 ## DevTools
 - [ ] Website that gives you the json file for `info.json` files and `user.json` files.
 Just like in [stio.studio meta](https://project.stio.studio/meta/)
+- [ ] error and warn on costume console

 ## Addons
 - [ ] [`Future addons`](../addon/future/)